worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 Kaboom also allows us to attach custom data to a game object.
 We've added `score` to hold the player's latest score, and `shield` to hold the percentage of the ship's protection shield still available.
 We can adjust these as the player picks up items or crashes into aliens.

 When we created the `map` earlier, we added the [`solid`](https://kaboomjs.com/doc#solid) component to map objects.
 This component marks objects as solid, meaning other objects can't move past them.
-If we add `solid` to an object, we also need to add code to resolve the position of movable objects that might be obstructed by these solid objects.
-We did this by adding the `player.resolve()` call in the [`action`](https://kaboomjs.com/doc#action) event of the player, or spaceship.

 ## Moving the Spaceship